-There are many Roles and responsibilities in Professional Experience.
-All students should make themselves familiar with the range of roles and responsibilities undertaken by those contributing to your placement experience
+There are many roles and responsibilities in Professional Experience.
+All Preservice Teachers should make themselves familiar with the range of roles and responsibilities undertaken by those contributing to your placement experience

 Professional Experience Officer

-- Ensures pre-service teachers have provided evidence of all compulsory placement conditions (e.g. Criminal History Screening, RAN, Professional Experience Placement Agreement Form)
+- Ensures Preservice Teachers have provided evidence of all compulsory placement conditions (e.g. Criminal History Screening, RAN, Professional Experience Placement Agreement Form)

 - Forwards Pay Claims to the Professional Experience Office Finance Officer for validation and processing